bjornbytes/graphql-lua/README.md

 - VariableDefinitions (typed)
 - Directives

-The type system supports scalars, objects, enums, interfaces, and unions.
-The built in scalars are also provided (ints, floats, strings, etc.).
+The type system supports scalars, objects, enums, input objects, interfaces, and unions.
+The built in scalars are also provided (ints, floats, strings, etc.), as well as the two wrapper types (non null and list).

 License
 ---